FGCU alum comes out swinging on PGA development tour

 Capan said his mother took a lot of pressure off him by studying the courses.

-Frankie Capan III qualified for the U.S. Open this year.
+Frankie Capan III at the U.S. Open.

 Helped by a 49-foot putt at the 3M Open, Capan stood at 6-under par and tied for 22nd after the first two rounds on a course 15 minutes from his home in North Oaks.
 He made the cut and earned more than $17,000.